Zigfib/backgammon-tournament-management/README.md

 - **Tournament Management**: Create and manage tournaments with custom names
 - **Player Management**: Add 3-32 players with customizable starting ELO ratings
 - **Match Tracking**: Record match results with automatic ELO calculations
+- **Integrated Dashboard**: Streamlined round-robin interface with all features in one view
+- **Player Match Filter**: Players can filter to see only their own matches
 - **Dual Ranking Systems**:
   - Standard: Points-based ranking with tiebreakers
   - Hybrid: Alternating points and ELO improvement rankings
+- **ELO Change Tracking**: Real-time display of ELO gains and losses
 - **Data Persistence**: Save/load tournaments locally and export/import JSON files
 - **Real-time Statistics**: Live tournament standings and player statistics